-Michelle A. Hopson is the Principal Business Consultant & Professional Development Trainer at Hopson Consultancy, LLC.
-Born in Manila, Philippines, and socially constructed to speak multiple languages.
-Michelle is a Jesuit fanatic and a closet piano player who wishes herself playing a Sergei Rachmaninoff meditation for her 3 biggest fans – her husband, her daughter and the family shih tzu in Stamford, Connecticut.
+Michelle A. Hopson is the Principal Business Consultant & Trainer at Hopson Consultancy, LLC.
+Born in the Philippines, Michelle speaks multiple languages because she believes words are tools to help solve problems.
+She is a Jesuit fanatic and a closet piano player who wishes herself playing a Sergei Rachmaninoff meditation for her 3 biggest fans – her husband, her daughter and the family shih tzu in Connecticut.

-With nonprofit & private school administration distinctive competence, Michelle formed Hopson Consultancy, LLC to expand her community impact work with nonprofits and women-owned businesses.
+With nonprofit management & private school administration experience, Michelle formed Hopson Consultancy, LLC to expand her community impact work partnering with nonprofits and women-owned businesses throughout CT and NY.
 Michelle is proud to equip her clients with the actionable strategies, implementable methods, toolkits and blueprints necessary to bolster market value and achieve set goals for the benefit of the community.
-She helps her clients manage their own business transformation and growth through high-level and foundational business consulting, as well as culture shaping for the new world of work.

-Her works have been recognized in the media and numerous publications, including in the Fairfield County Business Journal, CPTV/PBS’ Unlearning: Breaking Bias.
+Her works have been recognized in the media and various publications, including in the Fairfield County Business Journal, CPTV/PBS’ Unlearning: Breaking Bias.
 Building Community. documentary, CT News 12’s Our Lives by Gwen Edwards, and CT’s WPKN Radio 89.5 FM radio.
-She continues to serve as a Connecticut Social Justice Educator and Facilitation Consultant for the National Conference of Community and Justice (NCCJ), an Academic & Executive Functioning Coach for New Frontiers in Learning, and a Mentor for the Fordham Mentoring Program.

 Michelle earned a bachelor’s degree in Legal and Policy Studies from Fordham University, where she also received an Executive Education Certificate from Fordham’s Gabelli School of Business and Graduate School of Social Service’s Center for Nonprofit Leaders.
 In 2015, she was selected to attend a Harvard Advanced Leadership Institute symposium for Harvard Fellows, established, and emerging leaders of regional non-profits, cause-advancing organizations, public and government organizations.